 Upon disbursement, NYSID will automatically apply the loan funds to the student's account to cover tuition, fees, housing, and other school charges.
 If any funds remain, the parent will receive that amount in the form of a refund check.
 Loan refunds must only be used for the student's education expenses.

 Parent PLUS Loans enter repayment once the loan is fully paid out.
 You can find more information on repayment here.

-For more information on Parent PLUS Loans and answers to frequently asked questions, please visit the U.S. Department of Education's website here.
+For more information on Parent PLUS Loans including interest rates and origination fees and answers to frequently asked questions, please visit the U.S. Department of Education's website here.